nilium/st-theme-freesia/README.md

 Although not completely black, Void is fairly close.
 In a lot of ways, it's also the spiritual successor to the Nil theme, since it brings back the blue tab highlight as well.

-The color scheme in the screenshot above is Kalopsia Darker.
-In addition, you can see the soft tab highlights you get by turning on the `freesia_soft_tab_marker`.

 Kano - Medium Theme
 ------------------------------------------------------------------------------